verdimrc/pyutil/sagemaker-notebook/README.md

 ## Usage
 Once installed, you should see file `/home/ec2-user/SageMaker/initsmnb/setup-my-sagemaker.sh`.

-Run this file to apply the changes to the current session.
+Run this file to apply the changes to the current session, and follow the instruction to restart the Jupyter server (and after that, do remember to reload your browser tab).

-Note that due to the way SageMaker notebook works, you should re-run `setup-my-sagemaker.sh` after reboot.
-Alternatively, you can consider to create lifecycle config to auto-run the script on notebook restart.
+Due to how SageMaker notebook works, please re-run `setup-my-sagemaker.sh` on a newly *started* or *restarted* instance.
+You may even consider to automate this step using SageMaker lifecycle config.